Mariam Batsashvili

 Sasha was described by legendary Charles Rosen as “an impressive artist with remarkable, unfailing musicality always moving with the most natural, electrifying, and satisfying interpretations”.

 Sophie Kauer is a British-German cellist and actress, born in London in 2001.
 She is currently studying for a BA in Classical Cello Performance at the Norwegian Academy of Music in Oslo, in the class of world-renowned cellist Torleif Thedeén.
-She started cello lessons aged 8 and, just 18 months later, was accepted into the Junior Department of the Royal Academy of Music in London where she studied for 7 years and received a scholarship.
-From the ages of 13 to 18, she was a private student of distinguished cello professor, Melissa Phelps.
-She has also studied with Maria Zachariadou.
+She started cello lessons aged 8 and, just 18 months later, was accepted into the Junior Department of the Royal Academy of Music in London where she received a scholarship and had won all available prizes by the age of 16.
+From the ages of 13 to 18, she was also a private student of distinguished cello professor, Melissa Phelps.

 Pianist Stefanija Nikolich started studying with Ruth Nye at age 11.
 Two years later, in 2017, she joined the Yehudi Menuhin School, graduating in July before embarking on a gap year.
 In the past 5 years, Stefanija has taken part in three tours of Scotland, the Amsterdam Piano Duo Festival in 2018, and the Augustin Aponte Piano Competition.
 She played at the Menuhin Leavers concert at Wigmore Hall in 2019 and won the 2022 Woking Young Musician of the Year competition.